qzyse2017/trickyProblems/problems/Fingerprint-Web-Server.md

 other answers below also helped a lot.
 Not going to talk a lot about the problem here, for I have not dived deep into and may not give something valuable here, but links in the REF are really worth reading, especially the first one, it talked a lot in details.
 There are also many challenging problems related, like detect specific web apps running on the server.

-Recorede the problem here for it is really fascinating!
+Recorded the problem here for it is really fascinating!

 REF